 Demanding dissolution of a Constitutional body is hardly routine, but the tipping point seems to have been CII’s suggestion that husbands should be allowed “light” violence against “errant” wives, with the decision on quantum of crime and punishment being left, naturally, to the husband.

 It is true that CII’s recommendations are not mandatory, but they affect public discourse.
 This preposterous instance of misogyny and, indeed, misogamy, made headlines across the world, eliciting ridicule mostly.
 But ridicule is an inadequate response.
-Read the rest of this entry
+Continue reading “A tipping point in Pakistan”

 From being addressed as a traitor, to a Pakistani, and of course the usual ‘terrorist’ tag, thanks to the hatred some of my countrymen have against Muslims; I bear it all each day.
 Twitter, day in and day out is filled with hate messages from the hardliners who demand a certification of patriotism from me, just because I am a Muslim.
 Feels sad.
 But then, that is what it is!
 Just a mere ‘feeling’.
 I pull up my socks again and get out there on the virtual battlefield to fight my Indianess.
 I really do not need to do so but I still choose to do it.